CALL FOR PROPOSALS

 - Short professional biography.
-A separate biography is required for each presenter.
-Must not exceed 50 words per person.
+Must not exceed 50 words.

 - Contact information for all presenters, even though information regarding the proposal will only be sent to the first (primary) presenter listed via email.
 The primary presenter will be responsible for contacting all co-presenters with details about the conference presentations.